 Our columnist Kevin Lee Jacobs writes about how he transformed his backyard from a parking lot to a spectacular rose garden, using a mix of cuttings, new plants, and of course, blood, sweat, and tears.

-You haven’t lived until you’ve tried to dig in soil which has been covered, for at least 20 years, with a thick layer of asphalt.
+You haven’t lived until you’ve tried to dig in soil which has been covered with a thick layer of asphalt for at least 20 years.
 “Compacted” doesn’t begin to describe it.
 I rented a gas-powered post hole digger to make openings for the edging plants—190 yews and 320 boxwoods.

 Yews are extremely slow-growing evergreens, and thus even tiny, young plants (which I bought) can be very expensive.